Leadership Qualities of a Strong Leader?

 In both the gospel of Luke and Matthew Jesus is recorded as teaching his disciples how to pray.
 Many scholars believe that the “Lord’s Prayer” is an outline to pray that Jesus gave his disciple to follow.

-The prayer of Jesus has five basic points.
+The prayer of Jesus has five primary points.

 - Acknowledge and honor God with a respectful phrase like -“Our Father who art in heaven hallowed be thou name.”

-- Ask for the power of God and his influence to take control of the world – “Thy kingdom come, they will be done, on earth as it is in heaven.”
+- Ask for the power of God and his influence to take control of the world – “Thy kingdom come, thy will be done, on earth as it is in heaven.”

 - After acknowledging God in a holy way and asking for his Kingdom to take control then let personal requests take place.
 “Give us today our daily bread.”
 It is interesting to notice that this is a request for the moment, not for future wealth or prosperity.